dexmcmillan/cbc-datawrapperscripts/README.md

 ## Ontario polling graphics
 Active
 Created as a backup to a CBC Newslabs presentation.
-These graphics started visualizing data as of April 28, 2022
+These graphics have moved to [a new repository](https://github.com/dexmcmillan/cbc-polling-graphics).

 ## Ottawa road map
 Active